 In the middle school, each advisory participates in service projects throughout the year, such as collecting items for government agencies who assist families and supporting UNICEF as well as Adopt-A-Family programs.
 In this division, there are also grade-level community service projects that pair students with their parents working in the Kansas City community.

 The upper school sponsors many activities that help others in the community.
-During the upper school January Interterm Week, more than 100 students donated their time to a multitude of not-for-profit organizations.
+During the upper school January Interim Week, more than 100 students donated their time to a multitude of not-for-profit organizations.
 Upper school students also participate in grade-level community service projects throughout the year.
 The seniors traditionally spend the last day of classes before their finals in May working together on a community project.
 All upper school students must complete 60 hours of community service to graduate – most of our graduates do much more than that.
-An upper school director of community service assists students in completing this requirement.
+The upper school Director of Community Service assists students in completing this requirement.